AdobeDocs/analytics.en/help/analyze/analysis-workspace/workspace-faq/optimizing-performance.md

 ## Request factors

+[!UICONTROL Help] > [!UICONTROL Performance] request factors

-Use the following diagram and table to learn how requests are processes and the various factors that influence processing times:
+Use the following diagram and terms to learn how requests are processes and the various factors that influence processing times:

 ### Request processing diagram

 ![Request processing](assets/request-processing.png)

 ### Request processing terms

-[!UICONTROL Help] > [!UICONTROL Performance] request factors include:

 | Factor | Definition | Optimization |
 | --- | --- | --- |